Prison watchdog calls for unannounced cell searches after heroin find

 Patricia Gilheaney recommended that the IPS should improve the regime for protection prisoners and make every effort to safeguard their mental health.
 Photograph: Nick Bradshaw for The Irish Times

-The State’s prison watchdog has called for regular unannounced drug searches at prisons after 22 separate heroin wraps were found in a prison cell at Mountjoy prison where a prisoner was found unresponsive two years ago.
+The State’s prison watchdog has called for regular unannounced drug searches at jails after 22 separate heroin wraps were found in a cell at Mountjoy prison where an inmate was found unresponsive two years ago.

 After being found unresponsive in his cell at 8.05am on June 15th 2018, the 31-year-old man never regained consciousness and died 10 days later on June 25th at the Mater hospital.